 Sellers are expected to set their own shipping price, pack and deliver within 6 days after an online purchase takes place.
 Jane will collect payment from customers on your behalf and distribute the funds after deducting their take from the sales.

 1) Since Jane offers a surge of online traffic (like every 3 days), it’s a valid reason to use it for moving products out of your inventory – fast.
 So if you have unique stuff that has been sitting around for a long time and not seeing any buyers, chances are, Jane shoppers will want it.
 All there is to do is to get them featured on deals and follow through with the shipping process.

-2) The other advantage I could think of is that Jane can give some exposure to your pre existing business.
+2) The other advantage I could think of is that Jane can give some exposure to your pre-existing business.
 You see, on the seller’s page, you can actually list your business website so whenever customers read your ‘About’ page, they can click through the actual site to learn more about you.

 I’ve seen sellers link to their page on the Etsy marketplace (another platform for selling boutique products), their Facebook business page as well as their online stores.
-So clearly, most people who markets on Jane already know a thing or two about eCommerce.
+So clearly, most people who market on Jane already know a thing or two about eCommerce.

 3) The third point that I am going to mention here isn’t so much about the sellers, but rather how it benefits bloggers, especially those who are into the fashion/lifestyle niche.
 Jane offers an affiliate program that pays 10% commission for every referred sale.

-The last I check their stats on ShareASale affiliate network, they are one of the higher performing merchants with a fairly efficient conversion among mobile shoppers.
+The last I check their stats on ShareASale affiliate network, they are one of the higher-performing merchants with a fairly efficient conversion among mobile shoppers.

 The Disadvantages of Marketing on Jane